 Here is the before picture of the basement bathroom.
-The wallpaper had decorative pins on every triangle, that means I had to remove about 200 pins (and holes) before I could do anything else.
+The wallpaper had decorative pins on every triangle.
+To be able to paint the walls, I had to remove about 200 pins (and cover holes) before I could do anything else.
 I decided to leave the wallpaper and paint over it because I wasn’t sure how the wall would look without the wallpaper.

 Fast steps how to add Faux Shiplap for Beginners